RobertKozak/MonoMobile.Views/README.markdown

 	public EntryElement UserName { get; set; }

-if the Element is just declared and is null the ViewParser will create on for you and assign it our property or field.
+if the Element is just declared and is null the ViewParser will create one for you and assign it our property or field.